Francesco149/nier_uncapped/README.md

 # Disclaimer

 This is a super early release.
-This code was put together in < 2 hours and still needs massive clean-up and optimization.
-Will update soon.
-This has been barely tested and only on windows 7 x64.
+This code was put together in < 2 hours and still needs cleanup and error checking.

+Tested on Windows 10 x64 and Windows 7 x64.

 # How to use
 * Install FAR: http://steamcommunity.com/app/524220/discussions/0/135512104777399045